Virginia set to execute Ricky Gray for murdering couple, kids

 "It is the Governor's responsibility to ensure that the laws of the Commonwealth are properly carried out unless circumstances merit a stay or commutation of the sentence," McAuliffe said in a statement.
 "After extensive review and deliberation, I have found no such circumstances."

-The governor's denial means that Gray's last chance lies with an appeal before the nation's high court challenging Virginia's use of the controversial drug midazolam for his lethal injection, which has been used in several executions that did not go as planned.
+The governor's denial means that Gray's last chance lies with an appeal before the nation's high court challenging Virginia's use of the drug midazolam for his lethal injection, which is so controversial that Arizona has agreed to never use it again.

 If that fails, Gray will become the second prisoner executed in the U.S. this year.